Phaqui/ConfBuddies/README.md

 * ...

-# Environment Setup
+# Development Environment Setup (new devs, start here!)
 This application has a development environment that supports docker.
+Make sure your development system has `docker` (and `docker compose`) installed.
+Consult your system's guides on how to set it up for your system.

-Run `docker compose up -d` and the application should be available at localhost:3000.
+1: Run `docker compose up -d` to download, build, and launch the application through docker magic.
+After some time it should be available on `localhost:3000`.

+2: (Initial setup) Create the database with
+`docker compose run --rm web bundle exec rake db:create`.

-If the database has not been started, `docker compose run --rm web bundle exec rake db:create`.
+3: (Initial setup) Run database migrations with `docker compose run --rm web bundle exec rake db:migrate`.